fmalato/GameOfLife_HCI/README.md

 - numpy 1.18.1

 ## Installation
-To run this project, just clone it and run _main.py_.
+To run this project, just clone it, set the virtual environment and run _main.py_.

 ## Known issues
 Being defined over a two dimensional grid, the game will slow down on complex patterns when setting large grids.